microsoft/TypeScript-Handbook/pages/Enums.md

 var nameOfA = Enum[Enum.A]; // "A"
 ```

-In generated code enum is compiled into an object that stored both forward (`name` -> `value`) and reverse (`value` -> `name`) mappings.
+In generated code an enum is compiled into an object that stores both forward (`name` -> `value`) and reverse (`value` -> `name`) mappings.
-References to enum members are always emitted as property access and never inlined.
+References to enum members are always emitted as property accesses and never inlined.
-In lots of cases this is perfectly valid solution however sometimes requirements might be more tight.
+In lots of cases this is a perfectly valid solution.
+However sometimes requirements are tighter.
-To avoid paying the cost of extra generated code and addition indirection when accessing enum values it is possible to use const enums.
+To avoid paying the cost of extra generated code and additional indirection when accessing enum values it is possible to use const enums.
-Const enums are defined using `const` modifier that precedes `enum` keyword.
+Const enums are defined using the `const` modifier that precedes the `enum` keyword.

 ```ts
 const enum Enum {